subhan-f/ML-Assignment-3and4/README.md

-# Assignments 3 and 4: Neural Network Classifier for Spine Condition Classification
+# Assignments 3 and 4: ANN and CNN

 ## Overview
 This repository contains the implementation for two assignments aimed at classifying human spine conditions as normal or abnormal using the `spine.csv` dataset.